kevchn/med-appeal/README.md

 # Motivation

 Medical insurance providers often deny claims.
 95% of their customers do not appeal.
 Of those who do, 61% lose.
-We developed an app that procedurally generated medical appeal letters based on a set of answers recieved from a quick chat with our simple AI.
+We developed an app that procedurally generates medical appeal letters based on a set of answers recieved from a quick chat with our simple AI.

 # Technologies